Internal Linking: Best Practices for SEO with Real Life Examples

 In conclusion, I'd like to include some of the highlights and additional tips to follow when building internal links.

-- Include relevant and contextual internal links in your articles (rather than images or other types of links).
+- Include relevant and contextual links with the help of an internal link checker in your articles (rather than images or other types of links).

 - Rotate anchor text.
-I wouldn't always use the exact same anchor text every time you link to an article.
+I wouldn't always use an exact match anchor text every time you link to an article.
+But general contextual links and anchor text is good.

-- Don't necessarily limit your page to 100 outbound internal links.
+- Don't necessarily limit one page to 100 outbound internal links.
 If your article is long enough, the link density is still not that high.

-- Adding more than 1 internal link from an article to the same URL does not send more link juice.
+- Adding more than 1 internal link from an article to the same URL does not send more link value (juice).
 More links to the same article won't necessarily hurt you, but it won't help in terms of SEO.
-In other words, Article A doesn't need to link to Article B twice; once is enough.
+In other words, Article A doesn't need to link to Article B twice; it doesn't get any extra link juice, so once is enough.

-- Find orphaned content and build new internal links to that article (more is better).
+- Find orphaned content and simply add internal links to that article (more is better).

 - Don't limit your inbound internal links to an article to just a few.
-If you have more relevant content, consider adding even more internal links as a way to boost it's rankings.
+If you have more relevant pages, consider creating internal links whenever possible as a way to boost rankings – especially if it's in the same category.
 (My best-performing articles have over 100 inbound internal links).

 - Some bloggers like their internal links to open in a new tab.
 (If you are using Link Whisper, this is one of the options).